Glue42/server-example-custom-auth/README.md

 }
 ```

 This will add the Server as an additional application store.
-If you want the Glue42 Server to be the only app store, set the "appStores" top-level key to an empty array.
+If you want the io.Manager Server to be the only app store, set the "appStores" top-level key to an empty array.

-This will also instruct io.Connect Desktop to store Layouts and Application Preferences on the Glue42 Server.
+This will also instruct io.Connect Desktop to store Layouts and Application Preferences on the io.Manager Server.

 **To use a custom login screen:**
 To enable the custom login screen, use the "ssoAuth" top-level key